-The International Journal of Computer Applications has been the assigned the unique online ISSN 2347-5552
+International Journal of Innovative Research in Computer Science & Technology (IJIRCST) has been the assigned the unique online ISSN 2347-5552

 Serials are print or non-print publications issued in parts, usually bearing issue numbers and/or dates.
 A serial is expected to continue indefinitely.
 Serials include magazines, newspapers, annuals (such as reports, yearbooks, and directories), journals, memoirs, proceedings, transactions of societies, and monographic series .